 It's important to have the factual arsenal at your fingertips before you pick up the phone, so do your homework.

-Research the deals and discounts Virgin and its competitors offer to act as a basis for negotiation.
-Compare broadband, phone and TV deals to find the best buys, and sign up to our weekly email to get the latest offers.
+Research the deals and discounts Virgin and its competitors offer, as a basis for negotiation.
+Compare broadband, phone and TV deals and sign up to our weekly email to see the latest offers.

 Freeview costs nothing for many people, comes with loads of channels, and if you mention it, it shows Virgin you know what you're talking about.